 Once again, no one ever asked Jesus or any of the inspired apostles this question – because in the first few centuries, there were no “Christian countries” or “Christian cultures.”
 Our answer, based on Biblical study, is Yes.
 God’s call to people is personal.
 Sometimes one’s country or family can be very helpful in creating a supportive environment for informed faith — sometimes they are a hindrance.
 God’s love, forgiveness, and Spirit are personal gifts from Him — not inherited from one’s family heritage or nationality.

-Take a look at the people of Jesus’ day: John the Baptizer and Jesus taught crowds of people who were raised in the old Jewish culture: these were God’s Chosen People, by history, culture, national identity, heritage.
+Take a look at the people of Jesus’ day: John the Baptizer and Jesus taught crowds of people who were raised in the old Jewish culture: these were God’s Chosen People, by history, culture, national identity, heritage, covenant.
+They were dedicated as infants, and the baby boys were circumcised into the covenant.
 Yet still, John and Jesus called them to repent and be baptized, just as if they had not been raised with Judaism, as if they were non-Jews coming into the covenant for the first time.
 See John 3.22-4.2 for a window into what was going on.
 See Luke 3: in fact, even Jesus Himself was baptized as a believing adult, and received the Holy Spirit!
 The same thing occurs in Acts 2, as the Good News is proclaimed: people who were “God’s people” by the old history and heritage were baptized into God’s new covenant – and so were the non-Jews throughout the story.
 Baptism as believers in the Good News of Jesus unites us all, no matter what country or culture we’re from!

 The Good News of Jesus Christ is “new” for every generation: He is always welcoming people into His “new creation,” the “new covenant people.”
 Ultimately, your decision “to become part of God’s new work through the Good News of Jesus Christ” is the only one that really matters for you.
 Whatever other people think about it, for better or worse, is ultimately irrelevant.
 God has already decided that He wants you: the only question is whether you’ll answer His call.
 To believe in Christ and be baptized is the most important choice you will make in your entire life.
 He created you with the capacity to respond to Him.
 Growing up in a Christian family, or being baptized as a baby, is the result of someone else’s faith and good intentions for you.
 However, what God’s interested in for you is your faith and your decision to be baptized into Christ.
 He values and respects you too much to allow someone else to make that choice in your place.